karthikchalla7/JavaNotes/Threads/Threads_Part_1.md

 - Each thread has its own register.

 #### Counter
-- Also known as program counter, it points to the instruciton which is getting exectued.
+- Also known as program counter, it points to the instruction which is getting exectued.
 - Increments its counter after successfully exectuion of the instruction.
 - Like a book keeper which instruction need to run by specific thread.